jacobkap/crimebythenumbers/docs/subsetting.md

 #> 6 AK00101
 ```

-Since R thinks you are requesting a columns, and we only have 159 columns in the data, asking for any number above 159 will return an error.
+Since R thinks you are requesting a column, and we only have 159 columns in the data, asking for any number above 159 will return an error.

 ```r